 San Francisco is embarrassed about something…always.
 Perhaps the most consistent is their excellent disparity.
 Or didn’t you hear?
 80 of 100 eligible females are currently in the San Francisco workforce.
 The total cost of chauvinistic practices nationwide? $2.1 trillion.

-So chauvinism remains prominent in the workplace, including tech.
-Plenty of detractors signify the incohesion between corporate ideals and its actualness.
+So sexism remains prominent in the workplace, including tech.
+Plenty of detractors signify the incohesion between corporate ideals and its actuality.
 Among the most evident is unequal gender representation.
-There are a few reasons why this element is a hot button issue.
+There are a few reasons why this element is a hot-button issue.

 - Gender, unlike ethnicity, has equal representation across stratas

 - Chauvinism is receiving media attention is larger and larger amounts

 Plenty of people like mentioning chauvinism.
 It makes them feel cool and edgy.
 Fighting it is a different story.
 Language, preference, negative objectification.
 All can easily plug into male chauvinistic practices.
 Laughably, these are hardly unique to the tech industry.
 Before going further we should take a quick look at the most prevalent chauvinistic force today: the bro.

 There’s money in the tech industry.
 Lots of money.
 And where there’s money there’s “bros.”
 Now, this definition unto itself is unclear.
 It does imply a sort of obliviousness that comes with being from a privileged background.
 Homogeneity is crucial for the bro.
 Ironically, homogeneity is often crucial for nerds as well.
 More about that later.

 “Bros” either come from similar backgrounds or aspire to them.
 “Make money, find pussy, defend the privilege” is what most people gather from these groups.
 What’s ironic is that most “bros” can be sensitive to others’ needs.